billiegoose/g/README.md

 g ignore *file* | Adds *file* to the current .gitignore file g submodule | Finds all git repos underneath the main repo and makes them submodules g squash *n* | Squash the last *n* commits into one commit. <ul><li> Prompts for a new commit message. </li><li> Moves HEAD without actually deleting the old commits. </li></ul>
+g hist | List branches you've recently visited and when (I was about to call it `g recent` but I mistyped and did `g reset`... hence the new name.)

 #### Shortcuts
 Because sometimes you just want to type one letter.